UKPLab/sentence-transformers/README.md

 # Sentence Transformers: Multilingual Sentence Embeddings using BERT / RoBERTa / XLM-RoBERTa & Co. with PyTorch

-This framework provides an easy method to compute dense vector representations for sentences and paragraphs (also known as sentence embeddings).
-The models are based on transformer networks like BERT / RoBERTa / XLM-RoBERTa etc. and are tuned specificially meaningul sentence embeddings such that sentences with similar meanings are close in vector space.
+This framework provides an easy method to compute dense vector representations for sentences, paragraphs, and images.
+The models are based on transformer networks like BERT / RoBERTa / XLM-RoBERTa etc. and achieve state-of-the-art performance in various task.
+Text is embedding in vector space such that similar text is close and can efficiently be found using cosine similarity.

 We provide an increasing number of **[state-of-the-art pretrained models](https://www.sbert.net/docs/pretrained_models.html)** for more than 100 languages, fine-tuned for various use-cases.